euroargodev/argopy/docs/user-guide/working-with-argo-data/visualisation.rst

     .. tab:: QC flag

-        Since QC flags are given for each measurements, we need to select a specific depth levels for this plot:
+        Since QC flags are given for each measurements, we need to select a specific depth levels for this plot.
+By default, we select data from the first vertical level along the `N_LEVELS` dimension.

         .. code-block:: python

             scatter_map(ds, hue='PSAL_QC')

-        using guess mode for arguments, or more explicitly:
+        using guess mode for arguments, or more explicitly, this is equivalent to:

         .. code-block:: python